jean-pierreBoth/multistochgrad/README.md

 |  50     |     2000           |  0.0015 |  0.42    |  23    |
 |  50     |     1000           |  0.005  |  0.52    |  21    |

-We see between the first and the second line that running mini batch of one randomly selected one comes for free in cpu time but the precision is better.
+We see between the first and the second line that running mini batch of size one randomly selected comes for free in cpu time, so we can run many mini-batch and get a better precision.
 The third line shows that with too many mini batch we do not gain any more.
-In fact monitoring the convergence shows that we begins to obsrve instability due to the length of mini batches (in fact we had y = 0.41 at iteration 33)
+In fact monitoring the convergence shows that we begins to observe instability due to the length of mini batches (in fact we had y = 0.41 at iteration 33).
 Last line shows that the step must be small.

 ### SAG logisitc regression